Aleksey7151/AndroidRootCheck/README.md

 * iOS specific code: iOS class library.

 ## Installation
-You need to add the **RootCheck** package to your iOS / Android projects projects
+You need to add the **Xamarin.Plugin.RootCheck** package to your iOS / Android projects projects

 ## Package dependencies
 No.